About Me

 South Central Climate Adaptation Science Center Webinar: A changing Rio Grande Watershed: Two modeling perspectives (link)

-U.S. geological Survey geopsatial group webinar: webinar Can’t See the Forest For and The Trees: High Resolution and Large-scale Canopy Characterization from Aerial Lidar (link)
+U.S. Geological Survey geopsatial group webinar: webinar Can’t See the Forest For and The Trees: High Resolution and Large-scale Canopy Characterization from Aerial Lidar, (link)

 Languages